Franko1324/i-cabin-price/README.md

-🏡 Smart Cabin Price Predictor
+# Smart Cabin Price Predictor

 Final project for the Building AI course

-Summary
+## Summary

 An AI system that predicts cabin prices based on features like size, location, and amenities.
-It helps buyers and sellers estimate fair prices quickly using machine learning models trained on real estate data.
-(Building AI course project)
+It helps users estimate fair prices quickly using machine learning models trained on data.
+Building AI course project

-Background
+## Background

-Buying or selling property can be difficult because prices vary a lot depending on many factors.
+Buying or selling cabins can be difficult because prices depend on many factors.
 People often:

-overpay or underprice properties lack reliable pricing tools depend on subjective opinions
+* overpay or underprice properties
+* do not understand what affects the price
+* rely on guesswork instead of data

-This problem is common in real estate markets worldwide.
+This problem is very common in real estate markets.
+My motivation is to make pricing easier and more accurate using AI.

-My motivation comes from seeing how confusing pricing can be, especially for people without experience.
-A simple AI tool could make decisions easier and fairer.

-How is it used?
+## How is it used?

-Users input cabin features such as:
+Users enter cabin features such as:

-size (m²)
+* size (m²)
-distance to water
+* distance to water
-number of bathrooms
+* number of bathrooms
-proximity to neighbors
+* distance to neighbors

-The system predicts a price instantly.
+The system then predicts the price.

-Who uses it:
+Users:

-buyers → to avoid overpaying
+* buyers → to avoid overpaying
-sellers → to set realistic prices agents → as a support tool
+* sellers → to set realistic prices
+* agents → as a support tool

-Example workflow:

-User enters cabin details
-AI processes input
-Predicted price is shown
-Data sources and AI methods
+## Data sources and AI methods

 Data sources:

-historical cabin sales data
+* historical cabin price data
-public real estate datasets
+* real estate datasets
-synthetic/demo datasets (for prototype)

 AI methods:

-Linear regression
+* linear regression
-Neural networks
+* neural networks
-k-nearest neighbors (KNN)
+* k-nearest neighbors

-Example (simple prediction idea):
+Example:

 price = model.predict(features)

-Challenges
+## Challenges

-This project does NOT solve everything:
+This project does not solve everything:

-predictions depend heavily on data quality unusual properties may be mispriced market changes over time
+* predictions depend on data quality
+* unusual cabins may be predicted incorrectly
+* market prices change over time

 Ethical considerations:

-bias in training data
+* bias in data
-transparency of predictions
+* fairness of predictions

-fairness in pricing
-What next?
+## What next?

 Future improvements:
+* better datasets
+* web or mobile app
+* image recognition of cabins

-add real-time market data
+* real-time market data
-build a web/app interface
-include images of cabins (computer vision) personalize predictions based on user preferences

-Needed:

-more data
-better models
-collaboration with real estate experts
-Acknowledgments
+## Acknowledgments

-Inspired by real estate pricing problems
+* Inspired by real estate pricing problems
-Based on concepts from the Elements of AI / Building AI course Uses ideas from open-source ML tools like:
+* Based on knowledge from the Elements of AI course
-NumPy
-scikit-learn
+* Uses concepts from NumPy and scikit-learn